• Skip to primary navigation

 Extras ~ Want more veggies?
 Add some sautéed mushrooms or lightly steamed broccoli.

-Want more protein?
+Want to make it even heartier?
 Add a cup of cooked lentils.

 Want some garnish?
 Sprinkle some chopped fresh parsley or basil over the top before serving.